SilverMonkeyGmbH/v61_docs/Installation.rst

 .. image:: _static/install/SimWinService_01.png

 #.
-Go into the properties of this service and change the Log On Account to the Service Account
+Go into the properties of this service and change the Log On Account to the Service Account.
+This service account is used for the execution of every plugin run by the web service.

 .. image:: _static/install/SimWinService_02.png